Third quantization with Hartree approximation for open-system bosonic transport

 \section{Conclusion}

-We have presented the 3rd Q with Hartree approximation, which provides a resource-efficient and scalable method for studying the steady-state transport properties of weakly interacting bosonic systems described by the Lindblad equation.
-Importantly, the infinite Fock space of bosons has been incorporated.
+We have presented the 3rd Q with Hartree approximation, which provides a resource-efficient and scalable method for studying steady-state transport properties of weakly interacting bosonic systems described by the Lindblad equation.
+Importantly, the infinite Fock space of bosons has been maintained in the formalism.
 By examining three examples from the BHM, the 3rd Q with Hartree approximation captures the qualitative behavior and provides an upper bound of the steady-state current when compared with small-scale simulations with capped boson numbers.
-This also reflects the challenges facing theories of bosonic quantum transport.
-Nevertheless, the 3rd Q with Hartree approximation enables us to examine the scaling with system size in the studies of rectification due to inhomogeneous interactions or alternating hopping coefficients and reveals the dependence on the wave vector and system-reservoir coupling.
+Nevertheless, the 3rd Q with Hartree approximation enables us to examine the scaling with system size towards the thermodynamic limit in the studies of rectification due to inhomogeneous interactions or alternating hopping coefficients.
+The results reveal the dependence of the rectification on the wave vector and system-reservoir coupling.
 With the rapid progress in cold-atom experiments and quantum simulations relevant to quantum transport of interacting bosons~\cite{Amico2022atomtronic.94.041001,Polo_2024}, the 3rd Q with Hartree approximation will serve as a useful theoretical tool for analyses and predictions of many-body bosonic systems.